Fuji White Balloon Flower

 Spacing: 15 inches

 Hardiness Zone: 3

 Fuji White Balloon Flower has masses of beautiful spikes of white bell-shaped flowers with creamy white eyes and silver veins rising above the foliage from late spring to mid summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its narrow leaves remain dark green in color throughout the season.

 Fuji White Balloon Flower is an herbaceous perennial with a mounded form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It has no significant negative characteristics.

 Fuji White Balloon Flower is recommended for the following landscape applications;

 Planting & Growing

-This plant should be grown in a location that is shaded from the hot afternoon sun.
+This plant should be grown in a location with partial shade or which is shaded from the hot afternoon sun.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This is a selected variety of a species not originally from North America.

 Fuji White Balloon Flower is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 It can be used either as 'filler' or as a 'thriller' in the 'spiller-thriller-filler' container combination, depending on the height and form of the other plants used in the container planting.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.